SunHyun-Park/optsampleentropy/README.md

 Contains the original **Healthcare Stroke Prediction Dataset** used in the real-data application.

-The dataset contains 5,110 patient records with demographic, clinical, and lifestyle variables and the binary stroke response.

 ### `methods.R`

 Contains the statistical and numerical functions used to implement the proposed CE method and the comparison methods.

-Specifically, the file includes:

-- MSE loss, gradient, and parameter estimation,
-- MSE-based optimal sampling probability calculation,
-- maximum likelihood estimation,
-- inverse-probability-weighted cross-entropy loss and gradient,
-- CE-based parameter estimation,
-- the proposed CE-based optimal sampling probability calculation,
-- OSCA estimation,
-- numerical matrix inversion utilities, and
-- prediction and MSE summary functions.

 ### `simulation.R`

 Implements the main healthcare stroke data experiment.

-The script:

-- loads and preprocesses the original stroke dataset,
-- constructs the prediction design matrix,
-- sets `S = 0` for all observations,
-- randomly selects the pilot sample,
-- obtains preliminary MSE- and CE-based estimators,
-- removes the pilot observations from the subsequent analysis sample,
-- computes MSE- and CE-based optimal sampling probabilities,
-- fits the FULL benchmark,
-- repeatedly implements CE, MSE, OSCA, and SRS,
-- stores predicted probabilities and MSE values from each repetition, and
-- saves the resulting R workspace for subsequent evaluation.

 ### `summary.R`